How to get involved

 Getting a Python set-up for Windows Syncplay development

-7) Get NSIS to create the installer, installing it to ‘C:\Program Files (x86)\NSIS\’ (probably the default directory).
+3) Get NSIS to create the installer, installing it to ‘C:\Program Files (x86)\NSIS\’ (probably the default directory).
+You don’t need this just to run Syncplay, only if you want to build your own installers.

 Syncplay started out as a fork of SyncPlay, which emerged from #anime&manga on irc.rizon.net as a tool to facilitate watching videos with friends and commenting on them (the videos, not the friends) ‘live’ on IRC or Mumble.
 Uriziel came up with the idea as a replacement to having to shout “3..2..1..
 Play! …No wait, pause!”, but the initial code for SyncPlay was mostly written by Tomasz “Fluxid” Kowalczyk.
 Fluxid’s work on SyncPlay started in January 2012 and ended in February 2012.